BMW R1100/1150/1200 Exhausts

 With a big nasty redhead at my side..."
 Randy Newman

 Out of kindness we photographed the oem filter close to the camera where it looks bigger than it actually is.
 Appropriately sized for a lawnmower, it strangles your R1100S.
 When those 99mm pistons take a gulp of air they have to breathe though a white picture frame masking a world of oxygen fresh air.
 We race things so we simply decided to get rid of the restriction and put 560hp worth of air filters and some machined ram inlet tubes in the place of the oem airbox.
 We say 280hp because we use one of these filters on our race turbos that put out 280hp @ 12psi...above this we take the damn filters off because after this they start limiting airflow.
-This is a ZERO RESTRICTION RAM AIR SYSTEM.
+This is a ZERO RESTRICTION AIR SYSTEM.

 Black Hole Exhaust + More Air + More Fuel